CybersecurityAutomationWorkshop/caw2022/Results/Orgs/HII/README.md

-in the proposed interworking was as the intermediary, having a functional end-to-end PACE solution allowed us to demonstrate the viability of the OIF-Orchestrator as an intermediate Posture Colleciton Service (PCS) directly.
+in the proposed interworking was as the intermediary, having a functional end-to-end PACE solution allowed us to demonstrate the viability of the OIF-Orchestrator as an intermediate Posture Collection Service (PCS) directly.
 This enabled more discussions to credibly use a “hand-waving lycan”, since OIF could be shown to interoperate with other technologies.